Energy development: Sustainability

 The environmental movement has emphasized sustainability of energy use and development.
 Renewable energy is sustainable in its production; the available supply will not be diminished for the foreseeable future - millions or billions of years.
 "Sustainability" also refers to the ability of the environment to cope with waste products, especially air pollution.
-Sources which have no direct waste products (such as wind, solar, and hydropower) are brought up on this point.
+Sources that have no direct waste products (such as wind, solar, and hydropower) are brought up on this point.
 With global demand for energy growing, the need to adopt various energy sources is growing.
 Energy conservation is an alternative or complementary process to energy development.
 It reduces the demand for energy by using it efficiently.